 The mix of large mature trees, natural water ways, primary and secondary dunes, spectacular ocean views, seaside vegetation, with majestic natural rock outcroppings and the aforementioned gentle elevation changes make this a truly world class site!!

 At The Travelling Golfer we get to see a lot of golf courses, but every few years we come across something really special.

 The Dunes at Shenzhou Peninsula is REALLY SPECIAL!

 Holy cow, batman I am excited!

 It must be difficult for a course like this to pick a signature hole- there are so many spectacular options.
-Picture this!

 We teed off on the long par 3 6th hole from a tee on the beach with fishing junks bobbing around behind us.

 We hit across a lagoon to a picture perfect green setting with a massive rocky outcrop as backdrop.